Kanapriya/package-amazonec2/amazonec2/Package.md

     }
 ```
 The `createVolume` creates an EBS volume that can be attached to an instance in the same Availability Zone.
- It returns an `Volume` object with created volume details if it is successful or the response is a `AmazonEC2Error`.
+ It returns `Volume` object with created volume details if it is successful or the response is a `AmazonEC2Error`.

 ```ballerina
 match newVolume {